-The Supply Line 41-6000-2 Abandonment Project consists of post-construction activities related to the Supply Line 41-6000-2 Replacement Project that extended Line 6914.
+The Supply Line 41-6000-2 Abandonment Project consists of post-construction activities related to the Supply Line 41-6000-2 Replacement Project1 that extended Line 6914.
 Line 6914 had to be operational and in service before Supply Line 41-6000-2 could be abandoned in order to maintain service to customers.
 Line 6914 is a diameter pipeline that runs approximately 36 miles from El Centro to Calipatria.
 The pipeline traverse's flat terrain, through farmland, expansive networks of irrigation, and drainage canals.
 The Project is located in the Cities of Brawley, Calipatria, El Centro, Imperial, and Imperial County.
 The pipeline is primarily routed across a Class 1 location, and traverses some Class 2 and Class 3 locations.
-This report describes the activities associated with Supply Line 41-6000-2 Abandonment Project, which consists of the abandonment of 24.033 miles of pipeline, replacement of 0.239 miles and hydrotest of 995 feet of pipeline to tie over to adjacent pipelines, derate of 3.652 miles of existing pipelines, installation of three mainline valves (MLVs), installation of eight regulator stations, removal of seven regulator stations, and removal of five pipeline spans.
+This report describes the activities associated with Supply Line 41-6000-2 Abandonment Project, which consists of the abandonment of 24.033 miles of pipeline, replacement of 0.239 miles and hydrotest of 995 feet of pipeline to tie over to adjacent pipelines, derate of 3.652 miles of existing pipelines2, installation of three mainline valves (MLVs), installation of eight regulator stations, removal of seven regulator stations, and removal of five pipeline spans.
 The specific attributes of this Project are detailed in Table 1 below.
-The total loaded cost of the Project is \$35,970,429.
+The total loaded cost of the Project is \$35,970,958.

-&lt;sup>1 Supply Line 41-6000-2 Replacement Project was submitted for reasonableness review in A.18-11-010 and authorized in D.20-08-034.
+1 Supply Line 41-6000-2 Replacement Project was submitted for reasonableness review in A.18-11-010 and authorized in D.20-08-034.

-&lt;sup>2 Supply Line 41-141, Supply Line 41-6000-2, Supply Line 41-80.
+2 Supply Line 41-141, Supply Line 41-6000-2, Supply Line 41-80.

 Project Name Supply Line 41-6000-2 Abandonment

 Project Type Abandonment

 Length 29.371 miles

-Location Brawley, City of I City of Calipatria
+Location Brawley, City of Imperial, Imperial County, City of Calipatria, City of El Centro

 Class 1, 2, and 3

 MAOP (confidential)

 Pipe Vintage 1948

 Construction Start 10/02/2017

 Construction Finish 03/08/2019

 Original Pipe Diameter (confidential)

 New Diameter (confidential) N/A

-Original SMYS (confidential)
+Original SMYS 3 (confidential)

 New SMYS (confidential) N/A

-Project Costs (\$) Capital O&M Tota
+Project Costs (\$) Capital O&M Total

-Loaded Project Costs 35,970,429 - 35,970,429
+Loaded Project Costs 35,970,958 - 35,970,958

-Disallowed Costs 19,315 - 19,315
+Disallowed Costs 13,503 - 13,503

-&lt;sup>3 Highest percentage of Specified Minimum Yield Strength (SMYS) of Category 4 Criteria pipe.
+3 Highest percentage of Specified Minimum Yield Strength (SMYS) of Category 4 Criteria pipe.